fengyuanchen/cropperjs/README.md

 - The outputted cropped data bases on the original image size, so you can use them to crop the image directly.

-- If you try to start cropper on a cross-origin image, please make sure that your browser supports HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes), and your image server supports the `Access-Control-Allow-Origin` option.
+- If you try to start cropper on a cross-origin image, please make sure that your browser supports HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes), and your image server supports the `Access-Control-Allow-Origin` option (see the [HTTP access control (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)).

 #### Known issues